It’s in the news.

 Our students have been missing a vital part of what school offers: socialization.
 This isolation has been powerful in some areas of the country and can have harsh effects on students who would otherwise be thriving in the social time allowed in school.
 Use the opportunity that this pandemic has given us to lift up our students’ voices and give them space to talk through their experiences.

 Here are some simple suggestions on how to take advantage of the strange times we’re living in for several content areas.
+You can find these pre-packaged prompts in MI Write.
+Just select the COVID-19 content area.
 Take these and run with them.
 Make them work for your students!

 - Art: Your school is decorating the lobby/hallways with student artwork displaying their experiences during this pandemic.
 Choose an element of your life (staying safe, overcoming obstacles, the best thing that’s happened) and a style/medium that represents your experience.
 Then write an essay describing your work and explain how the style/medium best displays your life during these times.